BetterToken/info_bettertoken/src/farm_management/finding_3bot_id.md

 In this example:

 roel_brobot(634) = 3Botname(3BotID) < **The number between brackets is the ID we need to assign the farm to your 3bot**

+Please communicate this ID with your contact so we can handover the farm management to your ID.